Azure/azure-search-vector-samples/demo-dotnet/readme.md

 + A deployment of the **text-embedding-ada-002** embedding model.
 We use API version 2023-05-15 in this demo.
 For the deployment name, the deployment name is the same as the model, "text-embedding-ada-002".

-+ Model capacity should be sufficient to handle the load (108 documents, 2 vector fields, 1536 dimensions, 4 bytes per token).
-We successfully tested this sample on a deployment model having a 239K tokens per minute rate limit.
++ Model capacity should be sufficient to handle the load.
+We successfully tested this sample on a deployment model having a 33K tokens per minute rate limit.

 + Azure SDK for .NET 5.0 or later.